ericoporto/ags-manual-wiki/File.md

 **IMPORTANT:** An attempt to write file into relative path *without specifying any location tag* will make AGS automatically remap such path into `$APPDATADIR$`.
 This is done for backward compatibility.
 To ensure that your script does exactly what you want, please use location tags.

+**NOTE:** You are allowed to have subdirectories in the path.
+If the file is opened for writing, AGS will be responsible for creating these subdirectories.
+If it fails to do so for any reason, the the file won't be opened.

 `File.Open` returns a File* pointer, which you should store in a variable of that type.
 You may then use that pointer to perform reading or writing operations.
 After finishing work you should close the file with the `Close` function.
 There are only a limited number of file handles, and forgetting to close the file can lead to problems later on.